Monster Family 2 poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to The Wishbone family boards the boat/plane to the island resort, committing to the adventure and leaving their safe ordinary world behind., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The family discovers the true danger - the resort is a trap set by a villain seeking revenge or harboring evil plans.
+The analysis reveals that this crucial beat The family discovers the true danger - the resort is a trap set by a villain seeking revenge or harboring evil plans.
 The stakes dramatically escalate., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 81 minutes initiates the final act resolution at 79% of the runtime.
 The family realizes that their strength lies in working together.
 They find a way to reunite or communicate, gaining new resolve., demonstrating the transformation achieved throughout the journey.